una/personal-goals/blog-posts/blog-ideas.md

 - Vim isn't that scary!
 - How to Build a Portfolio Site Without Breaking the Internet (watch Paul Irish's Vid Again) --> fix mine!
+- Accesibility & Russian culture
+- Dealing with Color
+- 2014 Year in Review: A Few of My Favorite Things